JonGretar/GeoTurf/README.md

 ## Usage

 The library can perform functions on [Geo](https://github.com/bryanjos/geo) objects as well as basic mathematic functions useful in spatial analysis.
+At the moment Geo.Turf expects WGS84 coordinates.

 For example: